 - Therapeutic journal prompts (which help you manage episodes and symptoms).

-Here are prompts you can use for your journaling:
+Here are some writing prompts and ideas that you can use in your journal for mental health and wellbeing:

 • Mental Health Journal Prompts